Selling an investment property and capital gains tax

 The tax rate that applies to you depends on your personal tax position.
 If you are a basic rate taxpayer, you will pay 18% tax on any gain after the annual exemption.

-There are times when any capital gain can push you from basic rate to higher rate.
+There are times when any capital gain can push you from basic rate to higher rate so take care and may be take professional help.

 How do I report capital gains to HM Revenue & Customs (HMRC)?